tulip-lab/open-data/TM2015/README.md

 If you use it for a scientific publication, please include a reference to this paper.

 * Wei Fan, Gang Li, Rob Law.
-[Analyzing Co-authoring Communities of Tourism Research Collaboration]. **Tourism Management Perspectives**, to appear 2019.
+[Analyzing Co-authoring Communities of Tourism Research Collaboration](http://www.tulip.org.au/publication). **Tourism Management Perspectives**, to appear 2019.